hazzelnut/scrumdinger/README.md

 ## Progress

+### September 26, 2022 - Drawing the Timer

+Here, I'm updating the circular timer view to be animated.
+Instead of a static circle like it was before.
+Nothing new, except I'm creating another `View` while implementing the `Shape` protocol to draw the circle.

+Here's what it looks like:

 ### September 21, 2022 - Error handling

 Errors.
 Sometimes they are helpful, sometimes they are not.
 In this section of the tutorial, I'm building an error modal (aka `.sheet`) that will pop up when an error occurs.
 I created a new model and a new view.
 That is pretty much it.
 Oh, I guess one cool thing is with the `.sheet` modifier, we can pass a callback when it is dismissed.
 Here's what it looks like: